What is ad testing?

 This is ‘what happened’ operational data (O-data) which reports factually on the interactions you care about.
 But this isn’t a joined-up solution.
 The ad that was a roaring success on Instagram is unlikely to work in the same way if you transplant it as-is to Facebook.

 The more joined-up solution is to use experience data (X-data) that can unravel deeper meanings behind operational facts and figures.
-This is centered around the people you care about, rather than the things that happen.
+This is centred around the people you care about, rather than the things that happen.
 It’s all about the experiences they are having, what they value, what turns them off a purchase, and what drives their decisions.
 Data flows into a single platform through sentiment, rankings, and ratings, or in the customer’s own words through reviews and customer service conversations.

 In the case of ad testing, the people you care about are likely to be your prospective customers, or the audience groups you’re targeting with your ads.